 The Vosges mountains are indeed a land of contrast, and this becomes apparent when you cross the Col de Bussang from the Thur Valley in Alsace to reach the Moselle Valley in Lorraine.
 The architecture of the houses between the two places is radically different, as is the dialect.

-Legends continue to haunt isolated natural sites (isolated rocks, glacial lakes, localities…) on both the Lorraine and Alsatian side.
+Legends continue to haunt isolated natural sites (isolated rocks, glacial lakes, localities…) on both the Lorraine and Alsatian sides.
 Traditions and customs still live on, such as the celebrations of the Bonfires of Saint John at the end of June, which are of Celtic origin.

 Religious heritage found in the Vosges